Are you thinking about or currently selling insurance?

 In a lot of markets, you’re going to have to buy leads, set appointments yourself, or hire somebody else to do it.

-First I’m going to break down the different ways that you can sell insurance.
+In this section, I break down the different ways you can learn how to sell insurance.

-Then, we’re going to talk about the actual presentation in a brief way that I use when I teach my insurance agents.
+Then, we discuss the actual insurance sales presentation I teach my insurance agents.

-I’ll go over how you would go about selling your product with my “four-step procedure,” and what circumstances you would meet these prospects in.
+I’ll go over how you would go about selling your product with my “four-step strategy.”

 Let’s get started!

-Selling face-to-face is the traditional, old-fashioned way, but it is a way that works effectively.
+Selling face-to-face is the traditional strategy that still works effectively.

 Leads are generated by TV ads, direct mailers, or telemarketing.

-This approach works incredibly well, and we’re seeing more of it.
-We see it even in advanced cases, too.
+This approach works well, and we’re seeing more interest each passing year.

-Before we get to the actual presentation details, there are really two different ways that you sell insurance.
+Before we get to the actual presentation, we need to cover the 2 ways you can sell insurance.

-Generally, the difference is the more technical, involved, and lucrative the deal is, the more visits that you have to do to seal the deal and work out any of the details involved.
+The more technical, involved, and lucrative the deal is, the more visits are required to seal the deal.

-Whereas selling simple, basic mass-market products like final expense insurance, Medicare supplements, or mortgage protection insurance, a deal can be made on the first call, which is what a one-call close is.
+Whereas selling mass-market insurance products like final expense insurance, Medicare supplements, or mortgage protection insurance, all agents should close on the first call.

 Well, it just comes down to what you’re more comfortable with.

-There are four different parts to every insurance sales presentation.
+There are 4 different parts to every insurance sales presentation.
 Let’s detail them all.

-The first part of the sales call is where you develop “rapport.”
+The first part of learning how to sell insurance is where you develop “rapport.”

 Part 2: Fact-Finding And Pre-Qualifying

-The second part of a sales presentation is usually centered around fact-finding or “pre-qualifying.”
+The second part of an insurance sales presentation centers around fact-finding or “pre-qualifying.”

-I like to ask a lot of open-ended questions in this section.
-This allows me to delve deep inside of the psyche of the prospect to understand what makes them tick.
+At this point, I like to ask a lot of open-ended insurance-based questions.
+This allows me to delve inside the prospect’s psyche and understand what motivates them.

 Part 3: Presentation